Introduction: How to Confidently Buy a Used Car in 2025

 The age and mileage of a used car can significantly impact its condition and longevity.
 Generally, lower mileage is preferable, but a well-maintained car with higher mileage can still be a great choice.

-The average car accumulates about 12,000 miles per year.
+Rule of Thumb: The average car accumulates about 12,000 miles per year.
 Use this as a benchmark to gauge whether the mileage aligns with the vehicle’s age.
+Additionally, cars aged 3-5 years often offer the best balance of price and reliability.

 7. Negotiate the Price